nttcom/skyway-iot-sdk/docs/how_to_install.md

 Run installer.sh as follows

 > (note: Oct 20th, 2017)
+>
-> We recommend you to use [Raspbian jessie](https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2017-07-05/), since apt-get installed gstreamer1.0 on Raspbian stretch
+> We recommend you to use [Raspbian jessie](https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2017-07-05/), since apt-get installed gstreamer1.0 on Raspbian stretch has issues at this moment.

 * Ubuntu16.04 or Raspbian jessie